aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 Run `molecule converge -s eos_cli_config_gen` from the path `ansible_collections/arista/avd/` to execute the molecule tests locally and generate the new expected configuration and documentation for newly added test-cases.

+Check the PyAVD test coverage report by running `tox -e coverage,report` and work on improving the coverage where possible.

 ### Update Documentation

 If the proposed feature requires any changes to the documentation, make sure to update it accordingly.